A Place for Dad: Does Gender Matter in Senior Care?

-Men are a rare breed among the elderly and also at senior communities, but what does this mean?
-Are there senior living issues affect men specifically?
+Men are rare among the elderly and at senior living communities, but what does that mean?
+Does gender matter in senior care?
+Are there senior living issues that affect men specifically?
 Do we approach care planning for Dad differently than we might for Mom?
-How do you choose a community where a man feels at home?

 “The aging process can be difficult for both men and women, but research has shown that men generally have a harder time in adjusting to the changes.
 Conditioned throughout their lives to be strong, controlling and independent, men can be devastated by the losses that are associated with aging.
 They may feel that they no longer have anything to contribute to society and may find it very difficult to depend on others for everyday tasks.”